ljsinclair/featurebase-docs/docs/cloud/cloud-query/cloud-query-schema-browser.md

 * Click the **CREATE SELECT STATEMENT** button at the top of the schema browser

-Clicking this will create a SQL `SELECT` statement with all columns at the bottom of the text editor.

 ### Exit table details

 * Click **<** on the schema browser to return to the table list